dogweather/forkful/content/en/clojure/data-formats-and-serialization/working-with-csv.md

 weight: 37
 ---

-## What & Why?

-Working with CSV (Comma-Separated Values) files involves parsing and generating text data structured as rows and columns, akin to spreadsheet data.
-This process is essential for data exchange between applications, databases, and for data transformation tasks, due to CSV's wide adoption as a lightweight, interoperable format.

 ## How to:

 ### Reading a CSV File
 Clojure doesn't have built-in CSV parsing in its standard library, but you can use the `clojure.data.csv` library for this purpose.
 First, add the library to your project dependencies.